thuangf45/LuciferCore-Docs/api-reference/attribute/attr-utility.md

 ## Notes

 - All attributes in this page are optional helpers.
-- `[ConsoleCommand]` is the only one here that supports multiple attributes on one target.
+- `[ConsoleCommand]` is the only one here that supports multiple attributes on one target, and its methods must be either parameterless or take a single `string[]`.
 - `[LogTag]` is not inherited by child classes.
 - Some text fields are stored internally as `ByteString` for efficient reuse.